 Solution Arrange the column cages as given in Recommendation 4.
-Pre-assemble the beam steel cages comprising all bottom steel and two nominal-size tie bars in the hooks of open-top stirrups.
-The cage. must fit easily into the clear span between columns.
-Short bars are located in the bottom of the beam for anchorage through the column.
-Beam top-steel is fixed separately.
+Pre-assemble the beam steel cages comprising all bottom steel and two nominal-size tie bars in the top corners of the closed stirrups.
+The cage must fit easily into the clear span between columns.
+After placing the cage, positive moment anchorage, consisting of short bars, are dropped through the beam cage and column bars.
+Negative moment beam top-steel is similarly fixed separately.

-Reason Top steel placing is independent of the bottom steel.
-There is no manhandling of a cage over and through the column splice bars.
+Reason Placing bottom continuity bars and top negative moment bars after the cage is placed means there is no manhandling of a cage over and through the column splice bars.
 The advantages are even greater when four beams intersect.